matsumana/mysql-json-sandbox/README.md

+# how to run test

+    $ ./gradlew test

-# how to run
+# how to run app

+    $ ./gradlew bootRun

+# how to clean

-    $ ./gradlew clean bootRun
+    $ ./gradlew clean